mfaizan438/otto-insurance-calculator/README.md

 # Express Node.js Project

 ## Overview
 This project is an Express.js application that utilizes MySQL with Sequelize ORM for database interactions.
-It includes features such as encryption/decryption of phone numbers, validation on user creation, and Swagger documentation for API endpoints.
+It includes features such as encryption/decryption of phone numbers (Here I assume phone field is sensitive and we need to encrypt it before saving to database), validation on user creation, and Swagger documentation for API endpoints.

 ## Prerequisites
 Ensure you have the following installed on your system: